As an Amazon Associate I earn from qualifying purchases.

 - 1 teaspoon baking soda

-- In a medium bowl, whisk together both flours, baking soda, salt, and cinnamon.
+- In a medium size bowl, whisk together both flours, baking soda, salt, and cinnamon.
 Set aside.

-- In the bowl of a stand mixer or large bowl with a hand mixer, combine the butter, brown sugar, and honey.
+- In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, combine the butter, brown sugar, and honey.
 Beat at medium-high speed until light and fluffy (about 2 minutes).
 Scrape down the sides of the bowl.
 Add the milk and mix on medium speed until completely combined.
 Scrape down the sides of the bowl again.

 - Transfer dough onto a piece of plastic wrap, press into a square about an inch thick, and wrap tightly.
-Refrigerate for at least 3 hours, but no longer than 4 days.
+Refrigerate for at least 3 hours and up to 3 days.

-- When you are ready to bake the cookies, preheat oven to 350ºF.
-Line two baking sheets with parchment paper.
+- When you are ready to bake the cookies, preheat the oven to 350ºF.
+Line two large baking sheets with parchment paper.

 - Bake crackers for 10 minutes, rotate baking sheet a quarter turn, and bake for another 2-4 minutes.
 Crackers are done when they are golden brown and firm to the touch.
 Let crackers cool on baking sheet for a minute, then transfer to a cooling rack (they will crisp up as they cool).
 Let cool completely before storing in an airtight container for up to 5 days.